- Learn First Aid, Basic and/or Advanced. Whatever you want to learn.

-- Join us on Fundraising activities that help fund our life-saving work.
+- Join us on Fundraising activities that help fund the work of life-saving charities.

 What We Do

-At our meetings, we learn skills, develop them, and become more confident in using them, something you can't get from a 3-day First Aid at work course.
-We use active scenario based learning games to put the skills into practice, in order to keep your skills at knowledge in tune and ready for when you need to use them.
-Many of our members, past and present, have used the skills they learn in our meetings to become 'Everyday Heroes' and saved lives at home, work, university, or out and around Plymouth.
+At our meetings, we learn skills, develop them, and become more confident in using them, something you can't get from a 3 day First Aid at work course.
+We use active scenario based learning to put the skills into practice, in order to not only develop knowledge but also develop confidence so you're ready to apply your skills in real life situations.
+Many of our members, past and present, have used the skills they learn in our meetings to become 'Everyday Heroes' and have saved lives at home, work, university, or out and around Plymouth.
 These skills are great to add to your CV, and you can add Volunteering hours to work towards your Plymouth Award.

-At the start of the year, we will run a selection process to induct new members into St John Ambulance's University of Plymouth Student Volunteering Unit.
-These volunteers will be given the skills and equipment required to go out and provide First Aid at events across the country.
+During the academic year St John Ambulance will run a selection process to recruit new members into the Plymouth Student Volunteering Unit.
+These volunteers will be given the training required to go out and provide First Aid at events across the country.

-We cover weekly matches at Argyle (Football) and Albion (Rugby), Concerts and Shows at Pavillions, as well as large events such as the Royal Cornwall Show and Wimbledon.
-We also have the opportunity to meet up and interact with other St John units on duties and training days, such as the Plymouth Adults unit, and Bristol, Bath and Exeter LINKS units at events like LAFTA's, and our own Summer Balls!
+The unit covers a wide range of events including weekly matches at Argyle (Football) and Albion (Rugby), Concerts and Shows at Pavilions, as well as large events such as the Royal Cornwall Show, London Marathon and Wimbledon.
+We also have the opportunity to meet and interact with other St John units on duties and training days, such as the Plymouth Event Services Unit, and Bristol, Bath and Exeter Student Volunteering Units at events throughout the year.

-Our central program is a 24-hour CPR Marathon, typically held on campus.
-In this, we continuously use CPR on a number of dummies while snacking on an assortment of cakes, crisps, chocolates, sweets and very occasionally some fruit, watching movies and playing games to raise money.
+Our main annual fundraiser is a 24-hour CPR Marathon, typically held on campus.
+In this, we continuously perform CPR on a number of dummies while snacking on an assortment of cakes, crisps, chocolates, sweets and very occasionally some fruit, watching movies and playing games to raise money.

 We also have a series of additional fundraising events, including: